kleinrein/milsa-buttons/README.md

 ## Usage
 Check the buttons.scss or button.css file and copy the styles you like.
+_Just remember to remove 'outline: none' for accessibility reasons._

 ### Markup
 Some of the buttons contains span elements to achieve certain hover effects.
-You can check out docs/index.html or live on <https://kleinrein.github.io/milsa-buttons/> to see them in use.
+You can check out docs/index.html or live on <https://kleinrein.github.io/milsa-buttons/>.